New Lands, New Beginnings: Reception

 According to overnight ratings, the episode was watched by an average of 5.3 million viewers and attained a 26% audience share.
 Its final viewership was calculated at 5.06 million, down 530,000 on the previous episode, "Doctor's Dilemma", and 560,000 on the tenth series average of 5.62 million.
 It was the twelfth most-watched programme on BBC One in the week of broadcast; the fourth most-watched scripted show behind Doctor Who, EastEnders and its parent series Casualty.

 Critical response to the episode was mixed.
 It was selected as recommended viewing by the Daily Record, Liverpool Daily Post, and Ceri Thomas of the Evening Standard, although Thomas' review highlighted the unsubtle showcasing of the foreign setting.
-She noted, "almost every shot features either glorious coastline or grimy townships, while the soundtrack is heavy with African drums.
+He noted, "almost every shot features either glorious coastline or grimy townships, while the soundtrack is heavy with African drums.
 Sheesh!
 If they'd set it in France, would the Eiffel Tower be constantly in view while Charles Aznavour warbled away in the background?
 Probably..."
-Digital Spy Green called the episode "action-packed".
+Digital Spy's Green called the episode "action-packed".
 Jane Simon of the Daily Mirror commented on the implausibility of the plot: the way in which "The merest hint that the delectable Faye Morton might be in a spot of bother prompts two of Holby's top surgeons to drop everything in the middle of a shift and leap on the next plane to South Africa", and the "unlikely tales of dark, family-related woe" shared by Faye and Linden.
 On the events set in Holby, Wright wrote in The Stage, "is Connie still as fabulous as ever?
 Of course she is!"